lowlowd/WEALTHSIMPLE-BONUS/src/data/post/wealthsimple-referral-code-2025.md

 Searching for a Wealthsimple referral code with no deposit required?
 The $1 minimum is as close as it gets—essentially free money for pocket change.

+> **Personal note:** I opened my Wealthsimple account in late 2022 and it's now my primary platform for everyday trading and my RRSP.
+The referral bonus was my first interaction with Wealthsimple—and two years later, I'm still here.

 ## How the Wealthsimple Referral Program Works

-Honestly, Wealthsimple's referral program is one of the better ones you'll find in Canadian fintech.
+Honestly, Wealthsimple's referral program is one of the better ones you'll find in Canadian fintech—and I've tested quite a few of them over the years.
 It's straightforward.
 The payout is genuinely quick.
 And the process?
 Dead simple.
 Here's how the whole thing works:

 ### Step 1: Sign Up Using a Referral Link